ian-r-rose/ian-r-rose.github.io/content/2015-11-06-ultraviolet-catastrophe.md

 Up to a factor of two, this equation is known as the [Rayleigh-Jeans](https://en.wikipedia.org/wiki/Rayleigh%E2%80%93Jeans_law) law.
 It was developed to explain the spectrum of radiating bodies, and, at least for lower temperatures, it did a pretty good job.
+All we need to do is fit our observed spectrum to the Rayleigh-Jeans law to determine the temperatures.
 So we could pat ourselves on the back.
 Another dimensional analysis job well done.

 ## The Ultraviolet Catastrophe

+When we try to use the Rayleigh-Jeans law to fit a spectrum that looks like that of the sun (shown above), we might start to get a little nervous.
+After all, the Rayleigh-Jeans law is quadratic in the frequency, which should make a parabola on a frequency-radiance plot.
+The solar spectrum certainly does not look like a parabola.

+Things start to really go sideways when we try to answer our second question about the sun: how much energy is it radiating to space?
-But wait, what if we enquire further about the total energy that this body is giving off?
-After all, we are not only interested in the spectrum, but also the rate of cooling of an object.
+After all, we are not only interested in its temperature, but also its ability to heat other planets, and its thermal evolution over the history of the solar system.
 Well, we have an expression that gives the energy radiated as a function of frequency.
-As far as we know, no frequencies of light are special: all are equally allowable.
-We can go to higher and higher frequencies just by inserting more wiggles (for more on this, read about the [equipartition theorem](https://en.wikipedia.org/wiki/Equipartition_theorem)).
+As far as we know, no frequencies of light are special: all are equally possible.
+We can go to arbitrarily high frequencies by inserting more wiggles (for more on this, read about the [equipartition theorem](https://en.wikipedia.org/wiki/Equipartition_theorem)).

 So we should be able to get the total energy per unit area per time radiating from the